JonasTischer/react-fastapi-starter/README.md

 ✔ Versatile foundation – Designed for MVPs and production-ready applications, with a pre-configured authentication system and API layer.

-✔ Quick deployment – Deploys a full-stack application—including authentication flow and a dashboard—on Vercel in just a few steps.

-✔ Production-ready authentication – Includes a pre-configured authentication system and dashboard interface, allowing you to immediately start development with user management features.
+✔ Production-ready authentication – Pre-configured fastapi-users with HTTPOnly-cookie JWT auth, Google OAuth, password reset, and a shadcn/ui dashboard you can build on immediately.

 ## Technology stack
 This template features a carefully selected set of technologies to ensure efficiency, scalability, and ease of use: